-Wheelchair tennis is one of the fastest growing wheelchair sports.
-There are several active wheelchair tennis programs in the Midwest, giving persons with disabilities the opportunity to participate in activities with their peers and family, both able-bodied and disabled.
+Wheelchair tennis is one of the fastest-growing wheelchair sports.
+There are several active USTA wheelchair tennis programs in the Midwest, giving persons with disabilities the opportunity to participate in activities with their peers and family, both able-bodied and disabled.

-- USTA Midwest Section Wheelchair Tennis Programs and Contacts
+- Midwest Wheelchair Tennis Programs Map and Contact Information

 - Program and Individual Player Grants

 - Flyer Request for Hosting a Wheelchair Event